SyncfusionExamples/angular-signals-demo/README.md

 ## Concepts Covered

-- Introduction to Signals: Learn the basics of Signals and their role in reactive programming.
+- **Introduction to Signals**: Learn the basics of Signals and their role in reactive programming.
-- State Updates: Implement Signals for seamless and efficient state changes.
+- **State Updates**: Implement Signals for seamless and efficient state changes.
-- Reactive Dependencies: Demonstrate how dependent computations update automatically.
+- **Reactive Dependencies**: Demonstrate how dependent computations update automatically.
-- Optimized UI Rendering: Use Signals to improve performance by reducing unnecessary re-renders.
+- **Optimized UI Rendering**: Use Signals to improve performance by reducing unnecessary re-renders.

 ## Why Signals?
 Angular Signals offer a clean and powerful way to manage application state and reactivity.
 Unlike traditional observables or services, Signals focus on: